-At UVA, we’re ranked as the #1 hospital in Virginia by U.S. News & World Report.
-We’ve also received the highest possible performance rating for all nine common conditions and procedures reviewed, including abdominal aortic aneurysm repair.
+At UVA, we’re ranked as the No. 1 hospital in Virginia by U.S. News & World Report.
+We’ve also received the highest possible performance rating for abdominal aortic aneurysm repair.

 The aorta is the largest artery in the body.
 It begins at the heart and runs through the chest and abdomen.
 Aortic repair surgery creates a support for weakened aorta walls.
 It helps to: